sliimss/phishing-url-detection/README.md

 ## Contact

-For any questions or suggestions, please contact me [salmaberradajob@gmail.com].
+For any questions or suggestions, please contact [salmaberradajob@gmail.com].
 Your feedback is valuable to us!

 ## Disclaimer

 While this system aims to enhance security, it may not be foolproof.
 Always exercise caution when accessing unfamiliar URLs to safeguard against phishing attacks.